Throughout the project, IP4OS builds a pan-European Community of Practice in Research & Innovation through targeted capacity building activities.

 - Researchers

-- Technology transfer and IP professionals
+- Knowledge, technology transfer and IP professionals

-- Librarians and data stewards
+- Librarians

 - Open Science Ambassadors

-- Research managers and legal experts
+- Research managers

 - Trainers and institutional multipliers